-The Washington Nationals agreed to terms on a one-year contract with veteran infielder Stephen Drew on Thursday.
+The Washington Nationals agreed to terms on a one-year contract with infielder Stephen Drew on Wednesday and designated right-handed pitcher Taylor Hill for assignment.
 Nationals President of Baseball Operations and General Manager Mike Rizzo made the announcement.

-With the signing of Drew, the Nationals now have 38 players on their 40-man roster.
+With the addition of Drew, the Nationals currently have 40 players on their 40-man roster.